noop-inc/noop-sample-app-covid-19-mobility/README.md

 3) [`seedTask`](./seed_task), a Node.js **task component**, which checks valid entries in `mobilityDB`, and seeds data if needed.
 4) [`server`](./server), an Express.js **service component**, which facilitates communication between `mobilityDB` and `client`.

-While examining the source code of the sample application will be helpful for familiarizing yourself with Noop specific development practices, interacting directly with the source code is not necessary to proceed with the steps below.
+Examining the source code of the sample application will be helpful for familiarizing yourself with Noop specific development practices.
+Otherwise interacting directly with the source code is not necessary to proceed with the steps below.

 ## Noop Local Quick Start
 [Noop Local](https://github.com/noop-cloud/noop-local) is a local development server, which assists with running a Noop application on your local machine.
 Features include a command line interface for interacting with a Noop application, and auto-reloading of individual components upon changes to source code.